Is a hand car wash better than a machine?

 When looking at paint protection, the winner is clear.
 In the battle of machine wash vs. hand wash, the machine is the primary cause of swirl marks and spiderweb scratches.
 These marks are tiny abrasions in the clear coat that become visible under direct sunlight.

 Automatic brushes are rarely cleaned between cycles.
 This means the sand and salt from a dozen other cars are being spun against your doors at high speeds.
 Professional hand washing prevents this by using clean tools for every section of the car.
 If you have a high-end wax or a ceramic coating, a machine wash can actually degrade that protection in just a few visits.
+This is why high-end services like exterior car detailing Tribeca NYC avoid automated systems altogether.

 Cost Comparison: Hand Wash vs. Machine Wash